 Top New York plastic surgeon Dr. Darrick Antell is board-certified in plastic surgery, emphasizing aesthetic cosmetic surgery.
 One of the procedures he performs is the facelift, both full and regional.

-A facelift, also known as a Rhytidectomy, can improve the most visible signs of aging by the removal of excess fat, the tightening of underlying muscles and the redraping of the skin of your face and neck.
+A facelift, also known as a Rhytidectomy, can improve the most visible signs of aging by the removal of excess fat, the tightening of underlying muscles, and the redraping of the skin of your face and neck.
 If you are considering a facelift, this page will give you an understanding of what to expect.

 Considering Facelift Plastic Surgery

-As people age, the effects of gravity, exposure to the sun and the elements, and the stresses of daily life can be seen in their faces.
+As people age, the effects of gravity, exposure to the sun and the elements, and the stresses of daily life can be seen on their faces.
 Deep creases form between the nose and mouth; the jawline grows slack and jowly; folds and fat deposits appear around the neck.
 A facelift (technically known as rhytidectomy) can't stop this aging process.
 What it can do is "set back the clock," improving the most visible signs of aging by removing excess fat, tightening underlying muscles, and redraping the skin of your face and neck.
 A facelift can be done alone, or it can be done in conjunction with other procedures such as a forehead lift, eyelid surgery, or nose reshaping.

 If you're considering a facelift, the following information will give you a basic understanding of the procedure: When it can help, how it's performed, and what results you can expect.
 Because a lot depends on you as a patient—your goals, and what conditions you present with—it may not answer all of your questions or quell all of your concerns.
 Feel free to schedule a personal consultation with Dr. Antell for case-specific advice and answers to anything you don't understand.